1. How dense are the cultures or, how many cells are in a culture?

 We will replace/reship cultures that arrive in a completely unviable state (dead) for the price of shipping and handling on the reshipment.
-However, we must be notified that it did not survive within a two weeks of delivery, and our free culture replacement policy is for viability at the shipped location.
+However, we must be notified in writing that it did not survive within a two weeks of delivery, and our free culture replacement policy is for viability at the shipped location.
 In addition, our free culture replacement policy is void if you use your own shipping company.

 Before we make arrangements for a reshipment, we need to have the following questions answered so that we may have more success at you receiving your strains alive. please send us an email with your order number referenced, the strain numbers listed, and your answers to the questions below: